Monitoring technology for assessing the condition of shut-off valves (ValveEar)

 Device for the maintenance of shut-off valves in use, product photo: 3S Antriebe GmbH

-ValveEar is engaged in the further development of a valve maintenance device for the precise assessment of the tightness of shut-off valves.
-For this purpose, the recording of torque and speed is extended by the recording of audio spectroscopic data.
+ValveEar was involved in the further development of a valve maintenance device for the precise assessment of the tightness of shut-off valves.
+To this end, the recording of torque and speed was expanded to include audiospectroscopic data.

 Back